NickHeiner/grunt-tessel/README.md

 This task pushes code to your tessel.
 By default, it looks in the `main` field of your `package.json` and deploys that.
 This task does not require you to have `tessel` installed globally - it installs `tessel` itself.

-I've tried to add sensible defaults, so you should be able to drop the following into your gruntfile and be good to go:
+I've tried to add sensible defaults, so you should be able to drop the following into your grunt config and be good to go:

 ```js
 'tesel-push': {